 |Life Expectancy:||Labradoodles may live for approximately 12-15 years|

-No. All of our puppies receive the initial puppy vaccine and worming and they will have a wellness exam with our veterinarian.
-We believe that micro chipping your puppy should be your decision as many of our buyers choose not to have this done and others want to wait until they are full-grown to do so.
-We recommend if you choose to microchip that you wait until your puppy is older (perhaps during the time of the spay/neuter at 6 months of age).
+All of our puppies receive the initial puppy vaccine and worming and they will have a wellness exam with our veterinarian.
+We believe that microchipping your puppy should be your decision as many of our buyers choose not to have this done and others want to wait until they are full-grown to do so.
+We recommend if you choose to microchip that you wait until your puppy is older (perhaps during the time of the spay/neuter by 8 months of age).
 All of our breeding dogs are microchipped & it is a practice we believe in, but we prefer to allow each family to make this personal decision.

 Are Australian Labradoodles good family pets?

 We believe they are one of the best family pets you will find!
 They are very friendly and have a gentle disposition.
 They are curious, quick learners and take well to training.
 They love people and their people become their “pack”.
 They want to be where their “pack” is whenever possible which makes for plenty of companionships.
 Australian Labradoodles are playful and adventurous, but can also be very calm.
 That balance makes them ideal family pets.
 We always tell our families that we are providing you with an amazing puppy, but it is your job to turn it into an amazing dog!